mmasstou/Inception/README.md

 This project aims to virtualize several Docker images and create a network of containers for a WordPress website.
 The following containers are created:

+#### Mandatory Part

 * A Docker container with NGINX with TLSv1.2 or TLSv1.3 only
 * A Docker container with WordPress + php-fpm
 * A Docker container with MariaDB
 * A volume that contains the WordPress database
 * A second volume that contains the WordPress website files
 * A docker-network that establishes the connection between the containers

+#### Bonus part

+1. Set up redis cache for your WordPress website in order to properly manage the cache
+2. Create a simple static website in the language of your choice except PHP (Yes, PHP is excluded!).
+For example, a showcase site or a site for presenting your  resume
+3. Set up Adminer
+4. Set up a service of your choice that you think is useful.
+During the defense, you will have to justify your choice

 ## Getting Started